 Form 1099-INT and Interest Income

 Interest income is reported by banks and other financial institutions on Form 1099-INT, a copy of which is then sent to you and to the IRS.
-You'll receive a 1099-INT from each institution that paid you $10 or more in interest during the year.
-Check Box 1 of any 1099-INT forms you receive.
+You'll receive a 1099-INT from each institution that paid you $10 or more in interest during the year, usually late in January.

+Look at Box 1 of any 1099-INT forms you receive.
 Taxable interest is reported there.
 Interest from U.S. savings bonds and treasury notes and bonds is reported in Box 3 of Form 1099-INT.
 Municipal bond interest is reported in Box 8.
 The portion of municipal bond interest that's generated from private activity bonds is reported in Box 9.

 Reporting Your Interest Income

-Using Schedule B
+About Schedule B